 What is this?

-Workshops that provide a useful and practical way of developing career-specific skill sets and highlighting different opportunities available to the thinkHER tribe.
+Workshops that provide a useful and practical way of developing career-specific skill sets whilst showcasing the different career paths and opportunities available to the thinkHER tribe

 1 – Marketing & Advertising